ciscoheat/sveltekit-flash-message/README.md

 ### clearArray

 If you specify `App.PageData['flash']` as an array, the library will concatenate messages into the array instead of replacing them.
 But if you always want to clear the previous messages for arrays, set the `clearArray` option to `true`.
+If your flash message isn't an array, this option will have no effect.

 ### flashCookieOptions